List of political parties in Turkey

 Turkey is a presidential republic with a multi-party system.
 Major parties are defined as political parties that received more than 7% of the votes in the latest general election and/or represented in parliament.
-Minor parties are defined as political parties that have fulfilled the requirements of the Supreme Election Council (Yüksek Seçim Kurulu in Turkish, abbreviated as YSK) and whose names have been listed on ballots.
+Minor parties are defined as political parties that have fulfilled the requirements of the Supreme Election Council (Yüksek Seçim Kurulu in Turkish, abbreviated as YSK) and don't have any representatives in the parliament.
 Forming a political party without prior permission is a constitutional right, but the Interior Ministry may delay registering a new party for years, so the party cannot stand in elections.

-If the ID and serial number of a person's Turkish identity card is known anyone can query their political party membership via the website of the General Prosecution Office of the Supreme Court of Appeal or mobile phone messages.
+If the ID and serial number of a person's Turkish identity card is known, anyone can query their political party membership via the website of the General Prosecution Office of the Supreme Court of Appeal or mobile phone messages.

 Political parties represented in the Turkish Parliament

-General information about the parties holding seats in the Grand National Assembly as of 2021:
+General information about the parties holding seats in the Grand National Assembly as of June 2023:

-The number of deputies required to form a political party group in the Turkish Parliament is 20.

-Political parties with the same number of deputy members are listed alphabetically.